Mel Brooks: 1958–1969: "Rising below vulgarity"

-1970–1979: Career stardom
+1970–1979: Hollywood

-With the moderate financial success of the film The Producers, Glazier financed Brooks's next film, The Twelve Chairs (1970).
-Loosely based on Ilf and Petrov's 1928 Russian novel of the same name about greedy materialism in post-revolutionary Russia, it stars Ron Moody, Frank Langella, and Dom DeLuise as three men individually searching for a fortune in diamonds hidden in a set of 12 antique chairs.
-Brooks makes a cameo appearance as an alcoholic ex-serf who "yearns for the regular beatings of yesteryear".
-The film was shot in Yugoslavia with a budget of $1.5 million.
-It received poor reviews and was not financially successful.
+Following the success of The Producers, Glazier financed Brooks's The Twelve Chairs (1970).
+Loosely based on Ilf and Petrov's novel about greed in post-revolutionary Russia, it stars Ron Moody, Frank Langella and Dom DeLuise as three men searching for a fortune of diamonds hidden in a set of 12 antique chairs.
+Brooks cameos as an alcoholic ex-serf who "yearns for the regular beatings of yesteryear".
+Gene Siskel wrote "Brooks's wild humor is, predictably, amply represented by his own performance and his script.
+What is remarkable is the quality of his direction. ...
+Brooks is in complete control of the many film techniques—visual and dramatic—he employs: slow motion, speed-ups and sight gags clearly borrowed from the silent era."
+It was shot in Yugoslavia with a budget of $1.5 million, and was a box office flop.
+It is notable for the song "Hope For the Best, Expect the Worst."